SolarArbiter/SolarArbiter.github.io/documentation/dashboard/trials.md

 The Solar Forecast Arbiter does not declare trial winners nor declare that one forecast is superior to another.
-It simply provides an impartial calculation of metrics following clearly defined specifications.
-Humans make decisions, ideally based on impartial data; the Arbiter is not a human and it cannot make a decision for you.
+It simply provides an impartial calculation of metrics following clearly defined data processing and forecast specifications.

 In addition to the material on this page that is specific to the Solar Forecast Arbiter, we recommend that users review the [IEA Wind Task 36 Work Packages](https://www.ieawindforecasting.dk/work-packages) for information on weather forecasts, benchmarking, and optimal use of